nicholasdille/container-slides/100_monitoring/prometheus/application-level.md

 ### How pods are "chosen"

-Pods have a quiality-of-service based on resource requests and limits [](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/)
+Pods have a quality-of-service based on resource requests and limits [](https://kubernetes.io/docs/tasks/configure-pod-container/quality-service-pod/)

 - Best effort: All container have resource identical requests and limits
 - Burstable: At least one container has resource requests or limits